HenryFBP/sqlinjection-training-app/README.md

 # Simple SQL Injection Training App

+## Changes

+In `docker-compose`, the port 3306 (MySQL) is not exposed.
+You can uncomment a line to expose that port.

 ## Introduction

 **This is an extremely vulnerable application.
 Please do not deploy in production or host it on the Internet.
 You are responsible for this application and what you do with it.**